Life’s Teachers in Disguise

 Dial 1 to leave a message of gratitude.

 How in the world did I fool myself into believing that my life would just keep plugging along with only a few potholes here and bumps in the road there until I drifted unceremoniously into eternity?
-I was lulled into believing that the way my life was would not change drastically or without some kind of damn warning.
+I was lulled into believing that the way my life was going would not change drastically or without some kind of damn warning.

 Wrinkles and gray hair warn you.
 They don’t just show up one fine morning.
-Instead, they tiptoe in without much fanfare giving you plenty of time to disguise them before your next high school reunion.
+Instead, they tiptoe in without much fanfare, giving you plenty of time to disguise them before your next high school reunion.
 The aches and pains of aging sneak around your joints like a ninja, which mercifully eases you into the acceptance that your running days are over.

 For as long as I can remember, each day of my life seemed to blend into the next.
 Birthdays piling one on top of another were no more thought-provoking than a trash can filling up.
 Any thought of purpose or meaning was often left unaddressed until tomorrow, next week, or….